jodusan/npainter/README.md

 Simple neural network written in tensorflow for painting images.
-It works by using [x,y] coordinates of each pixel from the input image and tries to predict their respective [r,g,b] values.
+It works by using [x,y] coordinates of each pixel from the input image as inputs and tries to predict their respective [r,g,b] values.
 The generated pictures have a look of a hand-painted picture.

 ### Notes